France vows to help Libyans as long as needed

 PARIS French President Nicolas Sarkozy said France would persevere with military operations in Libya for as long as needed by the rebel forces which have pushed Muammar Gaddafi out of his stronghold in Tripoli.

-Sarkozy, the first Western leader to recognize the rebels as Libya's legitimate government, invited world leaders to meet in Paris on September 1 to discuss Libya's reconstruction.
+Sarkozy, the first Western leader to recognise the rebels as Libya's legitimate government, invited world leaders to meet in Paris on September 1 to discuss Libya's reconstruction.

 "We are ready to continue military operations under the U.N.
 Resolution of 1973 for as long as our Libyan friends need," Sarkozy told a news conference flanked by Mahmoud Jibril, a leader of the Libyan National Transitional Council (NTC).